rohit1901/boom-router/README.md

 #### Route Nesting

 Nesting is a core feature of boom-router and can be enabled on a route via the `nest` prop.
-When this prop is present, the route matches everything that starts with a given pattern and it creates a nested routing context.
-All child routes will receive location relative to that pattern.
+When this prop is present, the route matches everything that starts with a given pattern, creating a nested routing context.
+All child routes will receive a location relative to that pattern.

-Let's take a look at this example:
+Consider this example:

 ```js
 <Route path="/app" nest>